mcoulier/react-tvshowdb/README.md

 <img src="https://raw.githubusercontent.com/mcoulier/react-tvshowdb/master/client/src/assets/zapzilla.png"></img>

 React application that queries the [TVmaze API](https://www.tvmaze.com/api).
-Clicking on image will send you to a detailed show page.
-Users will be able to log in and like shows.
-On personal user page there will be an overview of liked shows.
+Clicking on show image will send you to a detailed show page.
+Users can like shows to save them.
+On personal user page there is an overview of liked shows and the ability to delete them.

 ## To do